 The Company is authorized to issue an unlimited number of Shares without par value.
-As of the record date, determined by the Company's board of directors (the "Board") to be the close of business on April 29, 2024, a total of 245,759,642 Shares were issued and outstanding.
+As of the record date, determined by the Company's board of directors (the "Board") to be the close of business on May 7, 2025, a total of 253,056,708 Shares were issued and outstanding.
 Each Share carries the right to one vote at the Meeting.
-Only registered Shareholders as of the record date on April 29, 2024 are entitled to receive notice of, and to attend and vote at, the Meeting or any adjournment or postponement of the Meeting.
+Only registered Shareholders as of the record date on May 7, 2025 are entitled to receive notice of, and to attend and vote at, the Meeting or any adjournment or postponement of the Meeting.

-To the knowledge of the directors and executive officers of the Company, no person or company beneficially owns, directly or indirectly, or exercises control or direction over, Shares carrying more than 10% of the voting rights attached to the outstanding Shares of the Company.
+Other than Ms. Chau Hoi Shuen Solina Holly, who, according to public filings on SEDI, indirectly owned 36,175,567 Shares, or 14.3% of the issued and outstanding Shares, as of the record date on May 7, 2025, to the knowledge of the directors and executive officers of the Company, no other person or company beneficially owns, directly or indirectly, or exercises control or direction over, Shares carrying more than 10% of the voting rights attached to the outstanding Shares of the Company.